2020 Ukrainian miners' strikes: Timeline

-National coal miner protest (July)
+National coal miner strike (July)

 Around the beginning of February, coal mines across Ukraine went idle.
 This resulted in Ukrainian coal miners spending the following five months without pay.

-On 30 June, the NPGU organized a protest drawing participants working in private and national coal mines from across the country to rallies in Kyiv.
-The protesters demanded that operations in Ukrainian coal mines resume and workers be afforded UAH$1.2 billion (US$45.8 million) in back pay for the previous five months.
+On 30 June, the NPHU organized a strike drawing participants working in private and national coal mines from across the country to rallies in Kyiv.
+The striking workers demanded that operations in Ukrainian coal mines resume and workers be afforded ₴1.2 billion (US$45.8 million) in back pay for the previous five months.

-During the protest, the Ministry of Energy organized negotiations between mining companies and the Ukrainian energy company Centrenergo.
+During the strike, the Ministry of Energy organized negotiations between mining companies and the Ukrainian energy company Centrenergo.
 Centrenergo is Ukraine's largest domestic consumer of coal.
 The parties negotiated a contract that would enable the mines to supply Centrenergo with Ukrainian coal for use in thermal power plants.
 A preliminary agreement with national banks would also provide the energy company with loans to quickly finance renewed coal mining.

-The agreement was finalized on 12 July, ending the 11-day protest, re-enabling coal mining in Ukraine and guaranteeing back pay for the workers.
+The agreement was finalized on 12 July, ending the 11-day strike, re-enabling coal mining in Ukraine and guaranteeing back pay for the workers.
 Operations resumed as early as 13 July in some mines.